 - Once the table is dry, you can apply the gel stain.
-This gel stain* is water based and gets brushed on.
 As you’re brushing it on, use the brush to distribute the gel stain to other parts of the wood.
 Use long strokes to minimize the stopping and starting points.
 You’re basically painting the gel stain on, so avoid large pools of the stain.
 If needed, use a dry brush to remove excess stain.

 - Apply stain in this manner to the entire table.
 Don’t forget the sides!